boto/boto3/docs/source/guide/ec2-example-managing-instances.rst

 Monitor and Unmonitor Instances
 ===============================

-Enables and disables detailed monitoring for a running instance.
+Enable or disable detailed monitoring for a running instance.
 If detailed monitoring is not enabled, basic monitoring is enabled.
 For more information, see `Monitoring Your Instances and Volumes <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch.html>`_ in the *Amazon Elastic Compute Cloud User Guide*.